Who Is Diane Nash?

 Nash was on the front lines in the Freedom Rides to fight for the desegregation of public transportation down in the South.
 In 1961, Nash coordinated the Nashville Student Movement Ride from Birmingham, Alabama, to Jackson, Mississippi after learning of the bus burning in the Alabama city of Anniston and the riot in Birmingham.

 "It was clear to me that if we allowed the Freedom Ride to stop at that point, just after so much violence had been inflicted, the message would have been sent that all you have to do to stop a nonviolent campaign is inflict massive violence," said Nash in the 2010 documentary Freedom Riders.

 Throughout the Ride, Nash recruited new Riders, alerted the press of their efforts, and forged relationships with the federal government and national Movement leaders, including Dr. Martin Luther King Jr. She eventually left college to become a full-time activist for the Southern Christian Leadership Conference (SCLC) in 1961.

 Voting Rights Activist, Selma

-After moving to Jackson, Mississippi, in 1961, Nash headed SCLC campaigns for voter registration and school desegregation.
+After moving to Jackson, Mississippi, in 1961, Nash headed SCLC campaigns to register people to vote and desegregate schools.
 Although her work was applauded by fellow civil rights activists, she endured numerous arrests for the cause.
 In fact, she spent time in jail while she was pregnant with her first child; her crime was teaching nonviolent tactics to children.